SalimHaddou/snmp0wn-md5/README.md

 https://www.root-me.org/en/Challenges/Network/SNMP-Authentification

-I do not suggest you use this this tool to solve the challenge, come up with your own (otherwise what's the point ?)
+I do not suggest you use this tool to solve the challenge, come up with your own (otherwise what's the point ?)

 # Pre-requisites